6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 In 1844, the same year he met Parker, Morgan began publishing a series of “letters” – initially under a pseudonym – detailing Iroquois social and political organization to the extent that he understood it.
 In 1845 and 1846, as the Grand Tekarihogea of the New Order, he pressed the membership to adopt authentic Iroquois dress, names, and ceremonies, down to the last detail.
 In 1847, a new Grand Tekarihogea was installed, and concerns about authenticity were jettisoned.
 The economy was rebounding, and the momentum of the Order collapsed.
 The final meeting of the New Order was held in 1847 (Tooker, 2001: 37).

 Morgan was undeterred.
-He continued his efforts to learn about Iroquois culture for four more years, stopping only in 1851, when he collected his accumulated letters into his first book, League of the Ho-Dé-No-Sau-Nee, Or Iroquois.
+He continued his efforts to learn about Iroquois society for four more years, stopping only in 1851, when he collected his accumulated letters into his first book, League of the Ho-Dé-No-Sau-Nee, Or Iroquois.
 That same year he married, and for the next five years he focused his efforts on accumulating wealth as an investor in railroads and mines in the Old Northwest of Michigan.

 Parker as an Excluded Ancestor